What You Need to Know About Colorado’s “Move Over” Law

 The change to this law is intended to increase and promote road safety, allowing drivers and passengers to remove themselves from potentially dangerous situations more easily.
 This law change also makes circumstances much safer for victims and survivors of car accidents, as they can avoid additional traffic after being hit in a collision.
 For more information about how this law applies to your circumstances within a car accident, retain legal support from a car accident lawyer at Mintz Law Firm at your earliest convenience.

-What Is Colorado’s “Move Over” Law?
+What Is Colorado’s “Move Over” Law for Stationary Vehicles?

 If you are visiting Colorado or are otherwise unfamiliar with the state’s driving laws, we strongly recommend you take some time to gain a greater understanding.
 Whenever you are in a car accident in Colorado, it is essential that you know your rights to determine who was ultimately responsible for any injuries.
-If you have been in a car accident and are unsure whether the “Move Over” law, or any other Colorado laws, apply to your case, feel free to contact Mintz Law Firm’s car accident attorneys for support and assistance.
+If you have been in a car accident and are unsure whether the “Move Over” law or any other Colorado laws apply to your case, feel free to contact Mintz Law Firm’s car accident attorneys for support and assistance.

 Hurt in a Colorado Car Accident?
 Call Mintz Law Firm for Help Protecting Your Rights

 If you have been in a car accident—including one caused or exacerbated by an individual breaking the extended “Move Over” law—you don’t have to worry about facing financial burdens alone.
 By retaining a Colorado car accident attorney from Mintz Law Firm, you can receive valuable support during this challenging time.
 We have a track record of bringing our clients, including victims of car accidents, outstanding compensation.
+Please contact us as soon as possible to schedule a free consultation with one of our talented and dedicated car accident lawyers.
+We can answer your questions during your free consultation and provide valuable support and information.
+You can reach us when you call (303) 462-2999 or fill out our contact form, whichever is easiest for you.

 Find Out if We Can Help